 - Verify if the floating-point balance is carried forward into the next bill.

 - Verify if the customer pays the bill, and it reflects in the system.

 - Verify if the customer has chosen a card or cash transaction.

 - Verify if the card transaction has been successful in the payment terminal.

-Now you can format your test case document by using these fields – test case id, description, test data, expected result, actual result, pass or fail remark, bug description.
+Now you can format your test cases for billing system documents by using these fields – test case id, description, test data, expected result, actual result, pass or fail remark, and bug description.
 This should help you form a test case document for verifying the manual testing defects in the application.

 I hope you have found this post useful for your manual testing practices.
 Feel free to let me know if you find these posts helpful.
 I’ll help you with more test cases in the future.